 Frequently Asked Questions

 Not exactly.
-Michigan Home Help is a Medicaid state-plan personal-care entitlement with no waitlist.
-Tennessee does not operate a state-plan personal-care entitlement.
-The closest analog in Tennessee is Consumer Direction, which is an option within CHOICES (for seniors and adults with physical disabilities), ECF CHOICES (for people with I/DD), or Katie Beckett (for children with significant disabilities).
-All three programs have enrollment caps, so access is more constrained than under MI Home Help.
+Michigan Home Help is a Medicaid state-plan personal-care entitlement with no waitlist; Tennessee has no such entitlement.
+The closest analog is Consumer Direction, an option within CHOICES, ECF CHOICES, or Katie Beckett, all of which carry enrollment caps, so access is more constrained than under MI Home Help.

 Not under Consumer Direction, CD bars spouses.
 Under Public Chapter 182 of 2025 (effective 7/1/2025), licensed TennCare-contracted home-care agencies can hire spouses as W-2 Direct Support Workers in a parallel agency-employed pathway.
 You'll need to find a TennCare-contracted agency that has updated its policies to use PC 182, your MCO Care Coordinator can help identify one.

-Yes, if your parent or grandparent is enrolled in CHOICES Group 2 or 3 and elects Consumer Direction.
+Yes, if they are enrolled in CHOICES Group 2 or 3 and elect Consumer Direction.
 You'll need to be 18+, pass background checks, complete training, and have a signed Service Agreement on file with CDTN.
-The "would have provided without pay" rule still applies, the care must be over and above what a typical family relationship would provide for free.
+The "would have provided without pay" rule still applies.

 Generally not as a CD worker.
 Parents of minor children typically cannot be the CD worker for their child under CHOICES, ECF CHOICES, or Katie Beckett.
 The alternatives: (a) the ECF CHOICES Family Caregiver Stipend (Group 4 only, $500/month for child caregivers, $1,000/month for adult caregivers); (b) the agency-employed pathway under PC 182, where you'd be hired by a TennCare-contracted home-care agency and paid as a W-2 employee.